-Alpha particles scattering experiment, Atomic masses, size of the nucleus; radioactivity; Alpha, beta and gamma particles/rays and their properties, radioactive decay law, half-life and mean life of radioactive nuclei, binding energy, mass-energy relationship, nuclear fission and nuclear fusion.
+Alpha particles scattering experiment, Atomic masses, size of the nucleus; radioactivity; Alpha, beta and gamma particles/rays and their properties, radioactive decay law, half-life and the mean life of radioactive nuclei, binding energy, mass-energy relationship, nuclear fission, and nuclear fusion.

 Unit 24: Solids and Semi-Conductors Devices

 Energy bands in solids, conductors, insulators and semi-conductors, pn junction, diodes, diode as rectifier, transistor action, transistor as an amplifier.

 Measurement in chemistry (Precision, significant figures, S.I. units, Dimensional analysis).
 Laws of chemical combination.
 Atomic Mass, Molecular Mass, mole concept, Molar Mass, determination of Molecular formula.
 Chemical equation, the stoichiometry of Chemical reactions.